flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     ^^Description^^

-    After loading into a flight the cockpit lights and displays are partly on and partly off.
+    After loading into a flight, the cockpit lights and displays are partly on and partly off.

     ^^Possible Solution or Workaround^^